facebook/docusaurus/website/docs/installation.md

 title: Installation
 ---

-Docusaurus is essentially a set of npm [packages](https://github.com/facebook/docusaurus/tree/master/packages) that can be installed over npm.
+Docusaurus is essentially a set of npm [packages](https://github.com/facebook/docusaurus/tree/master/packages).

 :::tip

-Use **[new.docusaurus.io](https://new.docusaurus.io)** to test Docusaurus immediately in CodeSandbox.
+Use **[new.docusaurus.io](https://new.docusaurus.io)** to test Docusaurus immediately in your browser!

 :::